fateevanastusha/-vscode-plugin--COMMENTS-HIGHLIGHT/README.md

 # Comment Highlighter
+This is my first extension — a first attempt, a trial of my hand.

 ✨ **Comment Highlighter** is a VS Code extension that highlights comments in JavaScript and TypeScript files with a customizable color.